ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 If you start the application from the command line with `-config anotherfile.conf`, it will load the config file from the specific local file instead of from the resources.

-Using switches, you can, for example, override the binded port defined by executing:
+Using switches, you can, for example, override the bound port defined by executing:

 `java -jar myapp-fatjar.jar -port=8080`